-Since the beginnings of email, it has been the best way to contact and onboard users.
+Since the beginnings of email automation, email messages have been the best way to contact and onboard users.
 To this day, there’s no other tool that can replace it.
 Some have tried to replace it on the internal level, but still not a mission completed (sorry Slack!)

 User onboarding emails are the first step in the onboarding UX and signup flows.
 Once a user signs up, an email is sent to that user.
 Each company has their own approach, but they all have one purpose – to educate and guide new users.

 There are certain requirements to ensure a successful onboarding process.
 Personalization, education and user behavior tracking are the keys for effective onboarding emails.

 Every user’s like a baby learning to walk.
 A lot of education is down the road.
 In this article, I will shed light on 12 different user onboarding email best practices and approaches.
 Hope you’ll find it useful!